 Are male or female Australian school students aged 12-17 years more likely to drink alcohol?

-Source: Cancer Council Victoria (2012).
-Australian secondary school students' use of tobacco, alcohol, and over-the-counter and illicit substances in 2011.
+Source: Cancer Council Victoria (2018).
+ASSAD 2017 Statistics & Trends: Australian secondary school students' use of tobacco, alcohol, over-the-counter drugs, and illicit substances.

-In addition, the proportion of school students who have ‘never consumed’ alcohol differs from the proportion of ‘abstainers’ among young people in the general population.
-In the school students’ survey (ASSAD), those who have never consumed alcohol are determined by the question: “Have you ever had even a part of an alcoholic drink (including a few sips)?”.
-By contrast, in the general population survey (NDSHS), abstainers are determined by the questions: “Have you ever tried alcohol?”, “Have you ever had a full serve of alcohol.
+The proportion of school students who have ‘never consumed’ alcohol differs from the proportion of ‘abstainers’ among young people in the general population due to the use of different survey measures.
+In the secondary students’ survey (ASSAD), those who have never consumed alcohol are defined as those who had not had even a sip of an alcoholic drink in their lifetime.
+In the general population survey (NDSHS), abstainers are those who have never had a full serve of alcohol.

 Proportions of school students drinking yearly, monthly, or weekly also differ from proportions of young people in the general population who drink yearly, monthly, or weekly due to differences in survey measures.
 The ASSAD measure indicates any alcohol use (even one drink) and the proportions overlap.
 The NDSHS measures indicate usual drinking frequency over the past 12 months and proportions do not overlap.